raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Session Signaling request message MUST elicit a Session Signaling response incurs minimal extra cost on the network.
-Requiring that every request elicit a corresponding response also avoids performance problems caused by interaction between Delayed Ack and Nagle's Algorithm.
+Requiring that every request elicit a corresponding response also avoids performance problems caused by interaction between Nagle's Algorithm and Delayed Ack {{NagleDA}}.

 The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
 For example, it is *not* an error for both client and server to send a request